Eye Disease Diagnosis & Management In Calgary

 Fundus autofluorescence (FAF) is another type of noninvasive imaging that allows us to screen for diseases and conditions like macular degeneration and retinal dystrophies.
 FAF involves shining blue light onto the retina, triggering a natural fluorescent glow from retinal cells.

-Optical coherence tomography angiography (OCTA) allows us to look at the anatomical structure of the eye, particularly when it comes to the structure of tiny blood vessels and capillaries.
+Optical coherence tomography angiography (OCTA) allows us to examine the anatomical structure of the eye, particularly the structure of tiny blood vessels and capillaries.
 Noninvasive imaging is helpful in tracking changes to your eye health, especially in macular degeneration, diabetic eye disease, and glaucoma.

 Common Eye Diseases & Conditions

-Diabetes causes excessively high sugar levels in the blood which can damage blood vessel walls.
-These damaged vessels can become leaky and ineffective in bringing oxygen to parts of the retina, which can lead to many potential ocular complications, including retinal damage, glaucoma, cataracts, and vision problems.
+Diabetes causes excessively high sugar levels in the blood, which can damage blood vessel walls.
+These damaged vessels can become leaky and ineffective in bringing oxygen to parts of the retina, which can lead to many potential ocular complications, including retinal damage, glaucoma, cataracts, and other vision problems.

 Glaucoma typically does not exhibit any noticeable symptoms.
 In most cases, the resulting vision loss is so gradual that the patient doesn’t know until they’ve already lost a significant portion of their sight.

-Called “the silent thief of sight,” glaucoma is one of the leading cause of blindness in Canada.
+Called “the silent thief of sight,” glaucoma is the leading cause of blindness in Canada.

 The macula is a small light-sensitive group of cells in the middle of the retina responsible for detailed central vision.
-When deposits called drusen form underneath the retina, it can disrupt tissue positioning, and prevent effective oxygen transmission to the retina.
-Once oxygen levels drop low enough, the body can respond in one of two ways:
+When deposits called drusen form underneath the retina, it can disrupt tissue positioning and prevent effective oxygen transmission to the retina.
+Once oxygen levels drop low enough, the body can respond in one of 2 ways:

 1. The retinal tissue dies (dry form)